Mississippi College Choctaws football: Facilities

-Playoffs
+Postseason appearances

 NCAA Division II

-The Choctaws have four appearances in the NCAA Division II football playoffs, with a combined record of 4-4.
-This total does not include a vacated national championship in 1989, which included one additional appearance and a 4-0 record.
+The Choctaws have four appearances in the NCAA Division II football playoffs, with a combined record of 4–4.
+This total does not include a vacated national championship in 1989, which included one additional appearance and a 4–0 record.

 NCAA Division III

-The Choctaws made one appearances in the NCAA Division III football playoffs, with a combined record of 1-1.
+The Choctaws made one appearance in the NCAA Division III football playoffs, with a combined record of 1–1.